bmarsh9/agent7/README.md

 # agent7

 ### What is it?
 Agent7 is a security monitoring agent for Windows endpoints (Windows 7,8,10, Server 08,12,16 +).
-At a high level, the agent runs as a local service on the endpoint and sends data to the server
+At a high level, the agent runs as a local service on the endpoint and sends data to the server for more analysis.
+It also have a remote interactive module and a Active Directory module.

 ### What are the key features?
 The list below is not exhaustive but gives a good overview.